tj90241/rcc-dff-2220/README.md

 Additional Hardware
 ===================
 I bought an Intel 7260 802.11ac Dual-Band WiFI mini-PCIe card.
-It has some limitations (20MHz band only in AP mode, etc.) that might bother some people, but it works fine for me.
+It has some limitations (2.4GHz band only in AP mode, etc.) that might bother some people, but it works fine for me.
 I needed a half-to-full size mini-PCIe bracket to properly mount the card.

+Unfortunately, the firmware packaged with Debian (firmware-iwlwifi) is buggy.
+Version 17.352738.0 of the wireless firmware has a bug that will cause the radio to drop periodically without notice.
+Use version 17.459231.0.

 I also added a 128GB Samsung CM871a M.2 SSD for additional storage.
+It is not a perfect fix and required me to saw off a fraction of the PCB, but it works fine...

 Netgate Customer Support
 ========================